 - Vienna Sausage: You can’t go to Vienna without getting a sausage.

-- Schnitzelwirt: Super popular restaurant serving up authentic dishes.
+- Schnitzelwirt: A super popular restaurant serving up authentic dishes.

 - Gasthaus Kopp: Great traditional Austrian food at solid prices.
 Popular with the locals.

-- Kolar: No frills pita sandwiches and beer.
+- Kolar: No frills pub with pita sandwiches and beer.

 - Schachtelwirt: Traditional food served in takeaway containers.
 Great for a quick lunch.

-- Aera: A solid choice of typical home-style Vienna’s food.
+- Aera: A solid choice of typical home-style Vienna specialties.

 - Swing Kitchen: Pretty good burger chain.